konnov/protocols-made-fun/_posts/2026-05-26-zookeeper-testing.md

 Even though the whole development is quite exciting, my main takeaway is that **writing formal specifications is still a human job**.
-AI tools can assist us in producing test harness and find issues.
+AI tools can assist us in producing test harness and finding issues.

 If you need help with writing formal specifications and producing test harnesses, contact me.
 I can help you with that.
 It still takes time, expertise,